makrai/notes/malladi2305-fine-tune-just-fwd.md

 * future
   * combining MeZO with other memory-efficient methods, eg FlashAttention [22] and quantization [25]
-  * explore the applicability of MeZO to a number of promising areas, including pruning, distillation, saliency, interpretability, and dataset selection for fine-tuning
+  * application of MeZO to pruning, distillation, saliency, interpretability, and dataset selection for fine-tuning
   * Non-differentiable objectives are a particularly exciting area
     * recent advances in tuning large LMs to adapt to human feedback
     * future: theoretical analyses for how these efficient gradient estimates